Joshua-Riek/ubuntu-rockchip/README.md

 ## Known Limitations and Bugs

 1. A number of packages are installed and held to enable hardware acceleration.
 So please don't remove them and re-install with apt-get.

-2. Kernel warnings plague dmesg in the Ubuntu 22.04 release.